paugier/mercurial-book/en/collab.rst

 Mercurial has a powerful web interface that provides several useful capabilities.

 For interactive use, the web interface lets you browse a single repository or a collection of repositories.
-You can view the history of a repository, examine each change (comments and diffs), and view the contents of each directory and file.
+You can view the history of a repository, examine each change (commit message and diffs), and view the contents of each directory and file.
 You can even get a view of history that gives a graphical view of the relationships between individual changes and merges.

 Also for human consumption, the web interface provides Atom and RSS feeds of the changes in a repository.
 This lets you “subscribe” to a repository